waleyinka/launchmart_analytics/README.md

-# LaunchMart E-commerce Customer Loyalty Analysis
+# LaunchMart Customer Loyalty Analysis

 This project provides a detailed analysis of customer behavior, revenue performance, and loyalty program engagement for LaunchMart, a growing African e-commerce company.
 The goal was to generate actionable insights to support the marketing and operations teams in driving customer retention and optimizing the loyalty program.